Portugao/german/README.markdown

 Repository of the German Zikula Community

-The master branch contains the translation for Zikula 1.3
+The master branch contains the translation for future releases, e.g Zikula 1.4